-Students interested in laying the foundation for a 4-year degree in accounting may be interested in University of Phoenix's Associate of Arts in Accounting Foundations program.
+Students interested in laying the foundation for a 4-year degree in accounting may be interested in University of Phoenix's Associate of Arts with a concentration in Accounting Foundations program.
 This article provides program details and information about further education options.

 Official Program Name:

 Associate of Arts with a concentration* in Accounting Foundations